malarkey/Rock-Hammer/README.md

 2.6.
 Layout for structural styles.
 Use it in combination with breakpoint files _bp2 – bp6 as required.

 2.7.
-Speaking of breakpoints, there are six placeholder breakpoint files included.
-Use them as you need.
+Speaking of breakpoints, there are six placeholder breakpoint values included.
+Use and change them as you need in conjunction with the media-query-bp mixin within your SASS selectors.
 The defaults are:

 -   $bp2 		480px		30em
 -   $bp3 		600px		37.5em